Just like buckwheat honey, blackberry honey or chestnut honey, blueberry honey has a very strong antioxidant and antimicrobial power.

 While there are people believing that blueberry honey is made from wildflower honey with added flavor, most probably by infusion (like most lavender honey), there really is blueberry honey made from the nectar gather from the beautiful tiny flowers of blueberry bushes.

 This type of honey is very common in Maine, Michigan, Oregon, New Jersey, California, Florida and Georgia.
-The people here use it a lot in sauces and baked goods, but they also swirl it in plain yogurt sprinkled with a little mint, drizzle it over any mild cheese, or smear it on top of fruit muffins.
+The people here use blueberry honey, a lot, in sauces and baked goods, but they also swirl it in plain yogurt sprinkled with a little mint, drizzle it over any mild cheese, or smear it on top of fruit muffins.
 If you are in the area, don’t miss it.

 Taste: Strong and sweet with earthy components, slightly pungent and a smooth texture.
 (Some say it has a similar taste to blackberry honey.)
 Only flavored honeys have a very powerful blueberry taste.